John Urschel

 Outreach:

-MathROOTS: MathROOTS is a two-week summer program hosted by MIT math for high-potential high school students from underrepresented backgrounds or underserved communities.
-I am in charge of the the academic side of the program.
-I create the curriculum, give the lectures, and lead the problem solving sessions.
-More details regarding this program can be found here.
+MathROOTS: MathROOTS is a two-week summer program hosted by MIT Math for high-potential high school students from underrepresented backgrounds or underserved communities.
+I am in charge of the academic side of the program.
+More details can be found here.

 Mathical: The Mathical Book Prize, awarded by MSRI, is an annual award for fiction and non-fiction books that inspire children of all ages to see math in the world around them.
 I am a chair of the selection committee, and am more broadly involved in the dissemination of these fantastic books.
 More details can be found here.

-MoMath: The National Museum of Mathematics (MoMath) highlights the role of math in illuminating the patterns and structures all around us.
-It has dynamic exhibits, galleries, and programs designed to stimulate inquiry, spark curiosity, and reveal the wonders of math to those of all ages.
-I serve on the board of the museum and am particularly involved in the exhibits and programming of the museum.
+MoMath: The National Museum of Mathematics highlights the role of math in illuminating the patterns and structures all around us.
+I serve on the board of the museum and am involved in the exhibits and programming of the museum.
 More details can be found here.

-© 2020 John C. Urschel -- template shamelessly stolen from Tselil Schramm.
+© 2020 John Urschel -- template shamelessly stolen from Tselil Schramm.

 Accessibility